yasarfirat/python-app/README.md

 I also added two deployment yaml both mysql and flask application.
 I also added necessary service definition on these yaml files.
 I genereted a secret for mysql requirements.
 This secret has been used on yaml files as secret key reference.
 And I used weave network plugin for cni.
+Last but not least I created persistent volume and persistent volume claim to make mysql data persistent.

 Requirements: